MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-ha-content.md

 ##### Certificates

 Front Door does not support self-signed certificates even in Dev/Test environments.
 To enable HTTPS traffic, you need to create your TLS/SSL certificate signed by a certificate authority (CA).
-This architecture uses [Certbot](https://certbot.eff.org/) to create a Let's Encrypt Authority X3 certificate.
+The reference implementation uses [Certbot](https://certbot.eff.org/) to create a Let's Encrypt Authority X3 certificate.
 When planning for a production cluster, use your organization's preferred method for procuring TLS certificates.

 For information about other CAs supported by Front Door, see [Allowed certificate authorities for enabling custom HTTPS on Azure Front Door](/azure/frontdoor/front-door-faq#does-front-door-support-self-signed-certificates-on-the-backend-for-https-connection-).